“Pesta Sukan” is a Malay phrase for Festival of Sports. “Pesta” means festival and “sukan” means sports.

 The festival was aimed at providing an opportunity for sportsmen and women to get together in camaraderie and goodwill and to raise the standard of sports through friendly competition.

 New programmes were initiated as Pesta Sukan became more popular.
-A Sports Seminar was organised in 1986 in conjunction with the festival, the first of its kind in Singapore.
-The Seminar was organised on an ad hoc basis during the years 1969-1972.
+The Sports Seminar was organised in 1986 in conjunction with the festival, the first of its kind in Singapore.
+The Seminar was organised on an ad hoc basis during the years 1969 to 1972.
 It however, became a permanent feature of the Pesta Sukan from 1973 onwards.
-The name of the Seminar was also changed to "Physical Education Seminar".
+The name of the Seminar was also changed to “Physical Education Seminar”.

-The Water Carnival (later the Sea Carnival) was introduced in 1970 and it provided entertainment and fun for the family.
+The Water Carnival, later the Sea Carnival, was introduced in 1970 and it provided entertainment and fun for the family.
 The National Walk was also introduced and it attracted nearly 30,000 participants of all ages.
 Mass events became the mainstay of the festival.
-It became a means by which the SSC (1973)'s Sports for All policy could be implemented.
+It became a means by which the SSC’s Sports for All policy could be implemented.
 National Jog and National Cycling were included in the sports festival in 1975.
 The Dragon Boat Race, which draws capacity crowd spectatorship, was included in 1978.

 The First Asian Wimbledon was organised in 1971 in conjunction with the festival.
 This tournament attracted a number of top tennis players in Asia.
 The Pesta Sukan has become so popular that most of the counterparts of the NSAs in other countries have included this event in their annual sports calendar.
 The Permanent Secretary, Ministry of Social Affairs, Mr Chan Chee Seng, appropriately dubbed it as the “Annual Little Olympics”.